Bayesian inference using synthetic likelihood: asymptotics and adjustments

 \citet{wood10} introduced the synthetic likelihood and used it for approximate (non-Bayesian) inference. \citet{price+dln16} discussed Bayesian implementations focusing on efficient computational methods.
-They also show that the synthetic likelihood scales more easily to high-dimensional problems and that it is easier to tune than competing approaches such as approximate Bayesian computation.
+They also show that the synthetic likelihood scales more easily to high-dimensional problems and that it is easier to tune than competing approaches such as ABC.

 There is much recent development of innovative methodology for accelerating computations for synthetic likelihood and related methods \citep{meeds+w14,wilkinson14,gutmann+c15,everitt17,ong+ntsd16,ong+ntsd18,An2016,priddle+sfd19}.
 However, there is also interest in weakening the normality assumption on which the synthetic likelihood is based.
-This has led to several authors using other surrogate likelihoods for summaries which are more flexible.
+This led several authors to use other surrogate likelihoods for more flexible summaries.
 For example, \citet{Fasiolo2016} consider extended saddlepoint approximations, \citet{Dutta2016} consider a logistic regression approach for likelihood estimation, and \cite{an+nd18} consider semiparametric density estimation with flexible marginals and a Gaussian copula dependence structure. \citet{mengersen+pr13} and \citet{chaudhuri+gnp18} consider empirical likelihood approaches.
 An encompassing framework for many of these suggestions is the parametric Bayesian indirect likelihood of \citet{drovandi+pl15}.

 As mentioned above, the adjustments for misspecification developed here do not contribute to this literature on robustifying synthetic likelihood inferences to non-normality of the summary statistics, as they can only be justified when a central limit theorem holds for the summary statistic.
-Bayesian analyses involving pseudo-likelihoods have been considered in the frameowrk of Laplace-type esitmators discussed in \cite{chernozhukov+h03}, but their work was not concerned with settings where the likelihood itself must be estimated using Monte Carlo. \cite{forneron+n18} developed some theory connecting approximate Bayesian computation approaches with simulated minimum distance methods widely used in econometrics, and their discussion is also relevant to simulation versions of Laplace-type estimators.
+Bayesian analyses involving pseudo-likelihoods have been considered in the framework of Laplace-type estimators discussed in \cite{chernozhukov+h03}, but their work does not deal with settings where the likelihood itself must be estimated using Monte Carlo. \cite{forneron+n18} developed some theory connecting ABC approaches with simulated minimum distance methods widely used in econometrics, and their discussion is also relevant to simulation versions of Laplace-type estimators.